Robotbino/CMPG323-Project-2-37687638/README.md

 #### The API will have the follwing fuctionality.
-1.POST:To create new entries in the data
+- POST:To create new entries in the data
-2.GET:To fetch data.
+- GET:To fetch data.
-3.PUT:To update the data
+- PUT:To update the data
-3.DELETE: To Delete erroneous data or cancelled orders
+- DELETE: To Delete erroneous data or cancelled orders